cyphal-rs/cyphal/cyphal-can/README.md

 # Cyphal/CAN

-Open Cyphal CAN Transport Rust Implementation
+Open Cyphal CAN Transport Implementation

 🚧 ***Work in progress*** 🚧